7 Best Running Shoes for Bad Knees

 Support for forward-momentum is given via the Mizuno Wave shoe tech.
 The uppers are 100% synthetic, with the same for an inner liner, breathability is ok.
 The sole is a tough rubber and traction/grip is good.

 These shoes have a nice sleek design and come in several options to allow you to select any color or a different pattern since they can be used as casual shoes too.

 4. Saucony Cohesion 14

 This option is really budget-friendly and great for almost all runners.
-Moreover, the fact that they are comfortable and have extra cushioning to give you maximum support shows that they are extremely valuable to those with knee pain and are looking for shoes that support their condition.
+They are comfortable and have extra cushioning to give you maximum support.
+Good for those with knee issues.

 5. Hoka One One Bondi 7